 A recent Pennsylvania study found that coffee offers the number one source of antioxidants in the U.S. diet.
 The study researched tea, coffee, cocoa and other foods.

 Because Americans drink so much coffee, they get more of their antioxidants from coffee than from any other dietary source,” says Joe Vinson, a professor of chemistry at The University of Scranton in Pennsylvania.
 “Nothing else comes close,” according to Vinson.

 This does not mean that we should stop eating fruits and vegetable which have a much higher nutritional value due to their higher content of vitamins, minerals and fiber.
-The sad fact is that the American consumer does not eat enough of fruits and vegetables so coffee is the largest source of antioxidants.
+The sad fact is that the American consumer does not eat enough fruits and vegetables, so coffee is the largest antioxidant source.

-While tea has been receiving popularity in health circles this study proves that coffee is far superior in antioxidants which are thought to help battle cancer and provide other health benefits.
+While tea has been receiving popularity in health circles, these studies prove that coffee is far superior in antioxidants, which help battle cancer and provide other health benefits.